valent1618/SportSee/README.md

 ## Description

-Improve sports coaching with a dynamic dashboard
+Improve sports coaching with a dynamic dashboard.
+Work with backend available at : https://github.com/valent1618/SportSeeAPI

 > This is the twelfth project of the formation "Développeur d'application - JavaScript React" - OpenClassrooms